cisagov/Malcolm/sensor-iso/docs/Notes.md

 # Notes on Sensor Development ("Hedgehog Linux")

 Hedgehog Linux is a trimmed-down Debian Linux with several common tools preinstalled for capturing and forwarding network traffic artifacts.
-This document outlines those tools and how they were installed and configured.
+This document outlines those tools and how they were installed and configured in the hopes that the lessons learned in this project's development are useful to others deploying these tools in other environments.

 ### <a name="TableOfContents"></a>Table of Contents